northwood-labs/mod-aws-networking/README.md

 * Designed to be highly _composable_, and has no hard-dependencies on other modules.

+* Integration tests run automatically on every commit against supported versions of Terraform/OpenTofu.

 * Outputs can be easily used with other modules which need network identifiers for VPCs and Subnets.

 * Only looks-up data, but does not persist any data itself, making it completely stateless.

+* Purpose-built, meaning that it is designed to solve a single orthogonal problem.

+* You can’t please everyone all the time, so don’t try.
+Aims to fit 90% of use-cases.
+The other 10% can be addressed with alternate or custom solutions.

 ## Examples